Pei-Hung Lin

 • Organization

-Dr. Pei-Hung Lin is a computer scientist in the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory.
-His research focus spans compiler optimization, parallel programming model, and domain-specific optimization.
-Dr. Lin received his Ph.D. degree in Computer Science from University of Minnesota in June 2013.
-He also holds M.S. in University of Minnesota and B.S. in National Tsing-Hua University, Taiwan.
+Dr. Pei-Hung Lin is a computer scientist in the Center for Applied Scientific Computing (CASC) at Lawrence Livermore National Laboratory (LLNL).
+His research expertise spans compiler optimizations, parallel programming models, and the integration of machine learning techniques into high-performance computing (HPC) workflows.
+He received his Ph.D. in Computer Science from the University of Minnesota.

 Research Experience